 …you say goodbye twice.

 ‘I saw the confusion, anger and frustration as she struggled to understand what was happening to her, until she finally succumbed to this insidious disease.
-Devoid of memories.
-Here physically, but dead inside.’
+Devoid of memories… I said goodbye to my mum twice.’

-The Burling family’s dementia story is far too familiar to thousands of Australian families, which leads me to say we should not accept that dementia is an inevitable part of ageing.
+The Burling family’s dementia story is far too familiar to thousands of Australians.

-Professor Kaarin Anstey of NeuRA shows us we can make choices that reduce our risk of dementia, by targeting our modifiable risk factors.
-NeuRA’s vision is to build an online tool designed for the community that will assess your dementia risk using the best evidence available and tailored to your age-group and gender.
-More than just assess, it will create an action plan, tailored to your individual situation, based upon your answers.
+Professor Kaarin Anstey of NeuRA shows us we can make choices that reduce our risk of dementia and with your help, NeuRA wants to build an online tool designed for the community that will assess your dementia risk, and create an action plan tailored to your situation.

-Will you help NeuRA build this incredible tool, with a gift today?
+Will you help NeuRA build this tool/app with a gift today?

 ‘I saw the initial confusion, anger and frustration as she struggled to understand what was happening to her, until she finally succumbed to this insidious disease.
 Devoid of memories.
 Here physically, but dead inside.’